-The prime use cases for object storage generally include storing large amounts of data that businesses need to access only periodically.
+The prime use cases for object storage generally include storing large amounts of data.
 For instance, if your business does a lot of production work in any medium, you probably need a lot of space to store your finished projects after their useful life is complete, but you probably also need access to the files in case you or a client need them again in the future.

-For administrators in need of a friendlier user interface but smaller storage requirements—think millions of files, instead of billions—file storage might be the answer.
+For administrators in need of a friendly user interface but smaller storage requirements—think millions of files, instead of billions—file storage might be the answer.

 So what is file storage?
-In file storage, the data is stored in files.
-These files are, in turn, organized in folders, and these folders are then arranged into directories and subdirectories in a hierarchical fashion.
+Much like how files are stored on your computer, files in this schema are organized in folders, which are then arranged into directories and subdirectories in a hierarchical fashion.
 To access a file, users or machines only need the path from directory to subdirectory to folder to file.

-Because all the data stored in such a system is already organized in a hierarchical directory tree, like the files on your hard drive, it’s therefore easy to name, delete, or otherwise manipulate files without any additional interface.
+Because all the data stored in such a system is already organized in a hierarchical directory tree, it’s easy to name, delete, or otherwise manipulate files without any additional interface.
 If you have used practically any operating system (whether Windows or Apple iOS, or whatever else), then you’re likely already familiar with these types of file and folder trees and are more than capable of working within them.

 The Advantages of File Storage

 The approachability of file storage is often seen as its primary advantage.
 But, using file storage in the cloud adds one key element: sharing.
-In cloud file storage, like on an individual computer, an administrator can easily set access as well as editing permissions across files and trees such that security and version control are far easier to manage.
-This allows for easy access sharing and thereby easy collaboration.
+In cloud file storage, like on an individual computer, an administrator can easily set access as well as editing permissions across files and trees so that security and version control are far easier to manage.
+This allows for easy access, sharing, and collaboration.

 The disadvantage of file storage systems, however, is that if you plan for your data to grow, there is a certain point at which the hierarchy and permissions will become complex enough to slow the system significantly.